Skip to content

 Why association claims are commonly underpaid

 1. Scope fragmentation.
-Field adjusters document unit-by-unit damage but miss envelope / common-element scope.
+Field adjusters document unit-by-unit damage but miss envelope and common-element scope.

 3. Code upgrades omitted.
 Post-Surfside, Florida's structural and life-safety code landscape has shifted.
 Post-loss rebuilds often trigger code upgrades across common elements.

 4. Loss of use of common amenities.
-Pool, clubhouse, gym closure creates a Loss of Use / Fair Rental Value claim that's often forgotten.
+Pool, clubhouse, gym closure creates a Loss of Use or Fair Rental Value claim that's often forgotten.

 5. Coordination failures.
 Board, property manager, and unit owners submit conflicting documentation; the carrier uses the inconsistency to cap the claim.